Home > Surgeries and Procedures > Breast > Breast Lift

 • Surgery may interfere with diagnostic procedures,

-• Breast and nipple piercings may cause infection,
+• Breast and nipple piercings

 • Breast surgery does not interfere with pregnancy, but if you are planning to have children, you should be aware that the breast skin may stretch, You may lose the results of mastopexy, with the possibility of difficulty breastfeeding after surgery.